DataDog/integrations-core/nginx/README.md

 ### Configuration

-#### NGINX Open Source

 The NGINX check pulls metrics from a local NGINX status endpoint, so your `nginx` binaries need to have been compiled with one of two NGINX status modules:

 * [stub status module][3] - for open source NGINX
 * [http status module][4] - only for NGINX Plus

+#### NGINX Open Source

-If you use open source NGINX, however, your instances may lack the stub status module.
+If you use open source NGINX, your instances may lack the stub status module.
 Verify that your `nginx` binary includes the module before proceeding to **Configuration**:

 ```
 $ nginx -V 2>&1| grep -o http_stub_status_module